greenkode/blog/_posts/2021-02-13-representing-money-in-your-api.md

 The most obvious question I had was, Why not just do the division yourself while returning the value???

-Should the client care if you return `"4 : 23.0"` than returning `"4 : 230"` with the added
+Should the client care if you return `"4 : 23.0"` or `"4 : 230"` with the added
  caveat that the clients should divide by 10.
-And what the hell is Gwei?
+Also what the hell is Gwei?

 ## About units
-So it turns out a Gwei is the smallest unit of ETH (essentially the ETH equivalent of a satoshi) Due to the nature of cryptocurrencies, you an send over really tiny amounts of money, and while the examples above assume standard whole numbers, it doesn't deal with fractions.
+So it turns out a Gwei is the smallest unit of ETH (essentially the ETH equivalent of a satoshi) Due to the nature of cryptocurrencies, you an send really tiny amounts of money over the wire, and while the examples above assume standard whole numbers, it doesn't deal with fractions.

-So how do we represent the currency values in a way that is future proof and still allows us a bit of flexibility to modify the api implementation, if things change in the future.
+So how do we represent the currency values in a way that still allows us a bit of flexibility to modify the api implementation, if things change in the future.

 Here's an attempt.